finos/legend/docs/tutorials/graphql-tutorial.md

 ### 2. Index Studio Project

-This showcase uses Legend Depot to get the serialized Legend models (also called 'entities').
+This tutorial uses Legend Depot to get the serialized Legend models (also called 'entities').

 The command below adds the models of the 'Legend GraphQL Showcase' Studio project to the depot.